We provide confidence in software by increasing visibility into code change impacts on software in GitLab.

 The engineering manager will review the error budget dashboard weekly to determine whether we're exceeding our budget, determine what (if anything) is contributing to our error budget spend, and create issues addressing root cause for product manager prioritization.
 Issues created to address error budget spend should be created using appropriate labels and prioritized according to our technical debt process.
 Other issues may be created as a result of the Ops Section SaaS Reviews and also prioritized using the technical debt process.

-We follow the company guidance in how we prioritize technical debt and UX debt.
-In order to manage this effectively we have decided to keep track of technical and UX debt and feature maintenance issues that are ready to be worked on in the "~workflow::scheduling" column, prioritized by Product, but informed by the impact these issues will have on our future velocity.
-We will try to dedicate a certain percentage (~30%) of our capacity by weight in each milestone to paying down technical and UX debt.
+We follow the company guidance in how we prioritize technical debt and Deferred UX.
+In order to manage this effectively we have decided to keep track of technical debt, Deferred UX, and feature maintenance issues that are ready to be worked on in the “~workflow::scheduling” column, prioritized by Product, but informed by the impact these issues will have on our future velocity.
+We will try to dedicate a certain percentage (~30%) of our capacity by weight in each milestone to paying down technical debt and deferred UX.
 We do not consider bugs to be debt, and they are prioritized as part of the remaining capacity by weight.

 Before the team will accept an issue into a milestone for work it must meet these criteria: